jakeenea51/BankSafe/README.md

-*Only put sample code under the Sample Code folder.
-All work done on the banking application is to be done in the Banking Application folder only.*
+*Do not put Sample Code into this repository!
+Run any Sample Code via Eclipse.*

 ## Accessing the code
 These steps only need to be done once: